India's Most Wanted Movie Review: This Arjun Kapoor Starrer Lacks The Thrill!

 Barring a few, none of the dialogues leave a lasting impression.
 The covert operation in the film too falters when it comes to keeping your eyes glued to the screen.

 Dudley's cinematography goes well with the film.
 Bodhaditya Banerjee's editing needed to be fine-tuned.
-Amit Trivedi's music is forgetable.
+Amit Trivedi's music is forgettable.

 The makers of India's Most Wanted had a compelling subject with them.
 Unfortunately Raj Kumar Gupta's direction and writing fails to do justice to it and leaves you dry and disappointed instead.